drorasaf/mongotriggers/README.rst

 What is this?
 -------------
 mongodb-triggers is a light-weight library to allow real live changes notification.
 This is similar to triggers in SQL.
-This capability can be found both in Java and JavaSCript(MeteorJS)
+This capability can be found both in Java and JavaScript(MeteorJS)

 What is it good for?
 ====================